You are in a modal window. Press the escape key to exit.

 Research Brief: "The Academic Challenges of Southeast Asians at Fresno State."
 California Commission on APIA Affairs.

-MA in Ethnic Studies from UC San Diego.
-His areas of interests include racial and
+Studies from UC San Diego.
+His areas of interests include racial and ethnic history,

-ethnic history, immigration laws and policy, and media representation.
-Vang has worked
+immigration laws and policy, and media representation.
+Vang has worked on several

-on several projects to preserve refugee community history and document 45 years of
+projects to preserve refugee community history and document 45 years of Hmong in America.

-Hmong in America.
-In addition to Fresno State Asian American Studies, Vang teaches
+In addition to Fresno State Asian American Studies, Vang teaches writing classes at

 M.A.
 Ethnic Studies, University of California, San Diego